Micron CEO dies in plane crash, industry stunned

 "Steve was a high-energy, never-give-up type of inspirational leader of the company.
 The entire industry will miss Steve's energy," said Stifel Nicolaus analyst Kevin Cassidy.
 "That said, Micron has a deep bench of managers that shared Steve's vision."

-The accident happened while Appleton flew an experimental Lancair single-engine airplane, Boise Airport spokeswoman Patti Miller told Reuters.
+The accident happened while Appleton flew an experimental Lancair single-engine airplane, Boise Airport spokeswoman Patty Miller told Reuters.
 Lancair sells kits to build high-end planes.

 After taking off and reaching an altitude of about 200 feet, Appleton radioed that he had a problem and needed to turn around, Boise police spokeswoman Lynn Hightower told reporters.

-The aircraft rolled left, then plummeted to the ground, where it crashed, causing a large fire and leaving a twisted, black wreckage.
+His crash soon after caused a large fire and left a twisted, black mass of wreckage.

+No stranger to mishaps, Appleton was injured in 2004 while piloting a stunt plane.
-Appleton, a California native, joined Micron to work a night shift right after graduating from Boise State University in 1983.
-His subsequent meteoric ascent led to his becoming the youngest CEO on the Fortune 500 at the age of 34, in 1994.

-He resigned in 1996, amid speculation about a boardroom power struggle, only to return nine days later after the board asked him to reconsider.
+Appleton - a California native who joined Micron to work the night shift right after graduating from Boise State University in 1983 - was appointed CEO in 1994.
+He resigned in 1996, only to return nine days later after the board asked him to reconsider.

+His subsequent, meteoric ascent led to his becoming the youngest CEO on the Fortune 500 at the age of 34.

 Appleton, a noted sports enthusiast who also scuba-dived, surfed and raced offroad cars and motorcycles, received the prestigious Robert Noyce award - the industry's highest honor - from the Semiconductor Industry Association in 2011.